What is Earthing or Grounding?

 - Conventional Earthing (Salt & charcoal) (IEEE 80:2013 14.5 (a) clause)

-An accurately designed and installed earthing system is important across various sectors such as oil refineries & petrochemicals, multi-billion-dollar skyscrapers, large scale industries, smart cities, precision industries like pharma, public transport systems such as rail or metro and Defence.
-While building this system we must ensure adherence to safe design criteria and use of products conforming to standards to reduce incidents, fatal accidents, production or performance loss and increase the reliability of operations which in turn helps to achieve better profits and receive a premium on being a safe industry.
+An accurately designed and installed earthing system is important across various sectors such as oil refineries & petrochemicals, skyscrapers, large-scale industries, smart cities, precision industries like pharma, and public transport systems such as rail or metro and Defence.
+While building this system we must ensure adherence to safe design criteria and use of products conforming to standards to reduce incidents, fatal accidents, production or performance loss, and increase the reliability of operations which in turn helps to achieve better profits.